BravishkaSkytano/quartz/content/30-39 Worldbuilding/Ilmaria/index.md

 - **Desert of Sunaara**: Found in the southwest, marked in beige.

 Each region is marked with a colored dot and labeled accordingly.
 This map provides a basic geographical overview of Ilmaria.

+A simple map of Ilmaria, illustrating the major regions: the Crystalline Peaks, located in the northwest, dominated by towering mountains made of translucent crystals and glowing with an otherworldly light; the Eldoria Forests, situated in the north-central part, with vast, ancient woodlands filled with towering trees, bioluminescent flora, and mystical creatures; the Shimmering Isles, found in the northeast, containing a collection of floating islands above the Coral Sea, connected by magical bridges of light; the Sunken Abyss, positioned in the southeast, an underwater realm with sprawling coral cities and bioluminescent fauna; the Ashen Wastes, located in the south-central part, a desolate, volcanic region marked by blackened earth and constant ash storms; the Verdant Plains, centrally located, characterized by rolling grasslands and fertile farmlands where the Human kingdoms flourish, and; the Desert of Sunaara, found in the southwest, a vast and arid region characterized by its rolling dunes, scorching sun, and hidden oasis.

+A geographical map of Ilmaria, illustrating the major regions: Crystalline Peaks, located in the northwest, marked by mountains of translucent crystals; Eldoria Forests, situated in the north-central part, filled with ancient woodlands; Shimmering Isles, found in the northeast above the Coral Sea, covered by a collection of floating islands; Sunken Abyss, positioned underwater in the southeast, containing an underwater realm with coral cities; Ashen Wastes, located in the south-central part, characterized by desolate volcanoes and blackened earth; Verdant Plains, centrally located, marked by rolling grasslands and fertile farmlands; Desert of Sunaara, found in the southwest, full of rolling dunes and hidden oasis.

+A geographical map of Ilmaria.
+Crystaline Peaks in the northwest, dominated by towering mountains made of translucent crystals and glowing with an otherworldly light.
+Eldoria Forests, north-central, a vast, ancient woodlands filled with towering trees, bioluminescent flora, and mystical creatures.
+Northeast, the Shimmering Islands rise above the crystal-clear Coral Sea, connected by magical bridges of light, with oceanic mists.
+Southeast, Sunken Abyss, an underwater realm with sprawling coral cities, bioluminescent fauna, and vast oceanic chasms.
+South-central, volcanic Ashen Wastes, marked by blackened earth and constant ash storms.
+Verdant Plains, central, rolling grasslands and fertile farmlands.
+Southwest, the Desert of Sunaara, arid dunes, oases, and rose-tinted sandstone formations.